This page includes links to external information that could help if you are struggling financially.

 - If you’re on a low income you might be able to switch to a social tariff for broadband, which could save you a lot of money - almost all providers offer them

 - Use Freegle to see if anyone is giving away household items in your area

 - If you’re receiving certain benefits, you may be able to get help with water bills if you have three or more children or need to use a lot of water for medical reasons.
 Find out more from Citizens Advice Water Bills

 - Citymapper is a well-known transport app, but it’s also a budgeting tool as it helps you compare the costs of your journey options

-If you need to buy a new school uniform, the school may have a second hand shop, or a parents’ Facebook group where parents cheaply sell on uniform they no longer need.
+- Many schools also have a second hand uniform shop that you may need to ask about, or a parents’ group on Facebook where parents cheaply sell on uniform they no longer need.

 - Money worries can sometimes impact on our ability to look after ourselves and our loved ones.
 Two apps that might help your mental wellbeing are Headspace and Feeling Good